His Excellency Ariel Sharon

 Office of the Prime Minister

 3 Kaplan Street

-Thank you for your attention to these important matters.
-We look forward to a reply at your earliest convenience.
+Thank you for your attention to this urgent matter.
+We await your reply.